-I am accepting new clients for TELE-HEALTH (HIPPA Compliant Video) ONLY At least through April 30, 2021.
-CDC and professional guidelines recommend both of us wear masks and many other protective steps to meet in the office.
-TELE-HEALTH from the comfort of home, your office or car, is so much more conducive to therapy appointments.
+I am accepting new clients for TELE-HEALTH (HIPAA Compliant Video) ONLY, at this time.
+TELE-HEALTH from the comfort of home, your office or your PARKED car is easy, convenient and private.
 MOST insurance companies will cover TELE-HEALTH the same as in office.
-When requesting an appointment please select, VIDEO OFFICE.
+When requesting an appointment please select, VIDEO OFFICE, as it is the only open office at this time.
+NEW CLIENTS PLEASE EMAIL FOR APPOINTMENT AT DEBMGONZ@GMAIL.COM

 logo